-- Check First with the person taking care of you before going anywhere with anyone.
-We check first before: - Going into a house - Going into a car - Accepting a gift - Letting someone video tape you/ take your picture - Going with an adult asking for help - No Secrets.
+- 1. Check First with the person taking care of you before going anywhere with anyone.
+We check first before: - Going into a house - Letting someone video tape you/ take your picture - Going into a carAccepting a gift - Going with an adult asking for help - 2.
+No Secrets.
 We don't keep secrets from the person who takes care of us, especially if the secret makes you feel confused or scared. - 3.
 We Talk About Touches.
 No touch should ever be a secret.
 We tell if someone wants to touch or look at our private parts or wants you to touch/look at their private parts.
 There are times when someone may touch your private parts to keep you clean and healthy.
-Clean and healthy touches are never a secret, so you can always talk to one of your five adults if you have guestions about any kind of a touch. - 4.
-We tell when someone is being hurt.
+Clean and healthy touches are never a secret, so you can always talk to one of your five adults if you have questions about any kind of a touch. - We tell when someone is being hurt.
 If we find out someone is being hurt, we should tell one of our five adults.
 Everyone has a right to be safe.